isaacnmm/pestpolicy-hugo2XX/content/posts/spring-green-vs-trugreen/index.md

 * **Personalized Programs: ** Due to its franchise model, Spring Green often provides a highly customized approach.
 Local owners and technicians perform detailed lawn evaluations, taking into account specific regional soil conditions, grass types, and unique local challenges.
 They then recommend a tailored annual program.

-* **"Economy Lawn Care Program": ** Offers a basic foundation of high
-- quality fertilizer and effective weed control at a cost comparable to DIY material purchases, but with professional application. * **Add
-- on Services: ** Many services like aeration, pest control (beyond basic lawn pests), and disease prevention are often offered as distinct add
-- ons to their core programs, allowing for greater customization based on need.
+* **"Economy Lawn Care Program": ** Offers a basic foundation of high-quality fertilizer and effective weed control at a cost comparable to DIY material purchases, but with professional application. * **Add-on Services: ** Many services like aeration, pest control (beyond basic lawn pests), and disease prevention are often offered as distinct add-ons to their core programs, allowing for greater customization based on need.

 ####  TruGreen's Approach:

-* **Standardized, Science
-- Backed Programs: ** TruGreen emphasizes a scientific approach, offering a range of nationally standardized annual plans designed to address various lawn health goals. * **TruMaintenance?
+* **Standardized, Science-Backed Programs: ** TruGreen emphasizes a scientific approach, offering a range of nationally standardized annual plans designed to address various lawn health goals. * **TruMaintenance?
 Lawn Plan: ** Focuses on fertilization and weed control (typically 7 applications per year). * **TruHealth?
 Lawn Plan: ** Builds on TruMaintenance with additional treatments, often including grub control. * **TruComplete?

 Lawn Plan: ** Includes fertilization, weed control, grub control, plus annual aeration and overseeding. * **TruSignature?
 Lawn Plan: ** Their most comprehensive plan, encompassing all TruComplete services plus tree and shrub care. * **TruNatural?
 Lawn Plan: ** Uses 100% natural fertilizers for an organic approach. * **Specialized A La Carte Services: ** TruGreen also offers several targeted services that can be added to any plan: * **TruDefense?